Updated: Apr 5

 Abstention is a compassionate act.
 In abstaining, I support the well-being of others.
 Some people may be struggling with addiction.
 Others may have a significantly higher risk of developing a drinking problem than I did.
 By refraining, I encourage and strengthen those who are taking it day by day.
 Those who quit drinking increase their chances of weight loss, boost their metabolism, lower their cancer risk, improve their heart health, sleep better, reduce their cholesterol levels, and lower their risk of diabetes and liver damage.
 By abstaining, moreover, I serve as an ally to those in recovery, strengthening their resolve.

 By abstaining, I model the behaviors I want my children to practice.
 My children are watching.
-They also watch the alcohol ads that run during commercial breaks during games- which show young people having fun- never the true consequences or statistics: 10,000 people killed annually by drunk drivers; 22,000 alcohol liver disease deaths; a quarter of violent crimes perpetuated by offenders who had been drinking, 55% of domestic violence cases are alcohol related; a consumption increase of 1 liter per capita brings about an increase in the divorce rate of about 20%, etc.
+Their developing brains are particularly vulnerable to the effects of alcohol.
+"Misuse of alcohol during adolescence and early adulthood can alter the trajectory of brain development, resulting in long-lasting changes in brain structure and function," the editors of Knowridge write.
+My children watch the alcohol ads that run during commercial breaks during the basketball and football games they enjoy watching- which show young people having fun- never the true consequences or statistics: 10,000 people killed annually by drunk drivers; 22,000 alcohol liver disease deaths; a quarter of violent crimes perpetuated by offenders who had been drinking, 55% of domestic violence cases are alcohol related; a consumption increase of 1 liter per capita brings about an increase in the divorce rate of about 20%, etc. "Alcohol interferes with the brain’s communication pathways and can affect the way the brain looks and works.
+Alcohol makes it harder for the brain areas controlling balance, memory, speech, and judgment to do their jobs, resulting in a higher likelihood of injuries and other negative outcomes.
+Long-term, heavy drinking causes alterations in the neurons, such as reductions in their size (source)."

 Mindful that a decision like this can reverberate for generations inspires the motivation to stay the course.
 My grandfather was an alcoholic.
 He drank heavily.
 One fateful day, he met a preacher named Francisco Olazábal.
 My grandfather chose to follow Christ and quit drinking.
 His choice reverberated for generations.
 He became a minister.
 How different would our destinies have been if my father’s father hadn’t quit drinking!
 My father- poor, dark-skinned, and dyslexic- would have been mauled in Harlem.
 Instead, he followed in his father's footsteps and passed the legacy of faith and the transformative power of positive thinking down to me.